The Seven Sacraments

 Anyone with questions about the sacraments of initiation (Baptism, Confirmation, and Eucharist) may contact Ashley Arominski at firstname.lastname@example.org.

-Certain sacramental candidates may be asked to participate in the RCIA process, including:
+Certain sacramental candidates may be asked to participate in portions of the RCIA process, including:

 Individuals over the age of 7 who require baptism